 This work is supported by the Royal Society and the Wellcome Trust.

-Lab members: Brian Ortmann, Stéphanie Rosciglione, Chris Weekes
+Lab members: Brian Ortmann, Stéphanie Rosciglione (alumni), Chris Weekes

 - Khoronenkova SV & Dianov GL (2015) ATM prevents DSB formation by coordinating SSB repair and cell cycle progression.
 Proc.
 Natl.
 Acad.
 Sci.
 112, 3997-4002.